|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Pour the Cognac and fresh tea over top and muddle a little more.
+Add the cognac and fresh tea and muddle a little more.

 Strain into an old-fashioned glass filled with fresh ice.